John Blackman: Personal life

-Blackman has been married twice.
+Blackman was married twice.
 He married his second wife Cecile on 2 December 1972, and they have an adult daughter.

 On Christmas Eve 2007, Blackman suffered a seizure brought on by a golf ball size (benign) meningioma brain tumour.
 After six hours of surgery, it was successfully removed at The Alfred Hospital in Melbourne and he had a full recovery.

 Blackman was also diagnosed with an aggressive form of skin cancer in 2019, resulting in his jaw being removed.
 The cancer reappeared in 2022, with Blackman undergoing extensive surgery to remove the top of his skull and the skin from his scalp.

+Blackman died from a heart attack on 4 June 2024, at the age of 76.